Malassezia Yeast on Scalp: How to Reduce it?

 Malassezia Folliculitis

 Malassezia folliculitis or Pityrosporum folliculitis, which is also known as fungal acne, can also affect the scalp.
-It can cause itchy, red bumps and pimples to appear on the scalp, along with flaking and crusting on the scalp.
+It can cause itchy, red bumps and pimples to appear on the scalp, along with flaking and crusting.

 It is caused when the Malassezia yeast reaches the hair follicles and causes infection in them.
 While Malassezia folliculitis is more common on the face, chest, shoulders, and upper back, it can also affect the scalp.

-All of these conditions could require separate treatment plans, but the main idea behind management of all three conditions is controlling the activity of Malassezia on the scalp which usually reduces the symptoms.
+All of these conditions could require separate treatment plans, but the main idea behind the management of all three conditions is controlling the activity of Malassezia on the scalp.

 How to Reduce Malassezia Yeast on Scalp?

 As we discussed before, the treatment for Malassezia conditions mostly depends on reducing the amount of yeast on the scalp.
 But how can you do that?
-Treating Malassezia yeast on scalp does not have to be difficult.
+Treating Malassezia yeast on the scalp is quite easy.

 The first-line treatment most doctors advise to reduce Malassezia on the scalp is using a medicated shampoo to cleanse the scalp.